Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 Overnight at Hotel.
 (All meals)

 Drive to Drukgyal Dzong.
 Begin trek.
-Trek through first Chang Zampa and then Mitshi Zampa, both small villages.
+Trek through Chang Zampa and Mitshi Zampa, both small villages.
 Climb gently through terraced fields before entering blue pine and fir forests.
 Be prepared for rock-hopping for the first two days of the trek to avoid the mud holes.
 Trek to Guntisawa where your permits will be checked before arriving at camp at Shana.
 Overnight Tents.
 (All meals)

 10.5 miles, hiking time 4 to 6 hours approximately